Custom Forms

 Target:File

-• Scroll down to the section “List of Custom Fields to show in the ‘Custom Fields Panel’"
+2. Locate the section "List of Custom Fields to show in the 'Custom Fields Panel'" at the bottom and enter the field ids gathered in Step 3 above.

 Further Support

-If you require further support, please visit ManagementStudio's Service Desk to search the knowledge base or create a new support ticket.
+For additional assistance, visit the ManagementStudio Service Desk to search the knowledge base or raise a support ticket.